-After you enable GDPR form fields for your list, these fields will be included on the hosted signup forms for your list, update profile forms, and signup landing pages.
+After you enable GDPR form fields for your list, these fields will be included on the hosted signup forms for your list, embedded forms, update profile forms, and signup landing pages.

 The fields will also be included on pop-up forms that use the Modal design format, and either None or Top image alignment.

-GDPR fields are not compatible with embedded forms, form integrations, or MailChimp Subscribe.
+GDPR fields are not compatible with form integrations or Mailchimp Subscribe.